GillesDCI/express-almost-simple-server/README.md

 Using the snippet **GET request middleware with parameters**, write some middleware that will respond to the path `/isNumber`

+> Hint: Parameters can be added to a path with a `:` symbol, for example, to add the parameter `name` we would write `/:name/`

 This middleware should receive one parameter `value`

 This middleware should check that the parameter `value` can be converted to a number